glf30/Final-Project-E-Commerce/README.md

 - Build a RESTful API using Node.js, Express, and MongoDB
 - Implement filtering and sorting on product listings
-- Handle relationships across collections using Mongoose references
+- Handle relationships across collections using Mongoose references (Make use of `.populate()` to return related data)
 - Develop clean and modular code with proper error handling
 - Place your projects on GitHub after getting them set up.
 Make incremental commits as you progress